Caring For Your Trees and Shrubs

 There are no hard and fast rules when it comes to spacing as it depends on the purpose of your project.
 We have compiled a small list of considerations below for you to think about when you plan your planting project.

-- When planting conifers for privacy, consider planting two to three staggered rows of pine or spruce trees.
+- When planting conifers for privacy, consider planting them in two to three staggered rows of trees.
 Not only will the privacy screen fill in faster, but staggered rows will give you privacy from every angle with little or no open spaces.
 Space the trees every 8 to 10 feet and space the rows the same.
 In time you will have a living wall that gives you the privacy you want.

 - For commercial operations remember that someday you will need to run equipment in and around the trees.